aiminy/IS-Seq/README.md

     <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203211>

     Note: These data sets will be available after our IS-Seq paper is accepted for publication.
-Before this, if you want

-    to review these data, please send email to
-    <aimin.at.work@gmail.com>, we will let you know how to access them.
+Before this, if you want to review these data, please send an email to <aimin.at.work@gmail.com>, we will let you know how to access them.

 ### Convert BCL files to fastq.gz files using bcl2fastq